Stochastic Batch Acquisition: A Simple Baseline for Deep Active Learning: Method

 \section{Method}

-\Cref{fig:bald_full_rank_correlations} shows how the initial acquisition scores quickly decorrelate from future scores.
-When we pick the top-\batchvar points at the current time step, we are not picking the points that are the most informative given the other selected points.
+Selecting the top-\batchvar points at acquisition step $t$ amounts to the assumption that the informativeness of these points is independent of each other.
+This leads to the pathology that if the most informative pool point is duplicated in the pool set, each instance would be selected (up to the acquisition size).
+This is clearly wrong.

+\textbf{Top-\batchvar Acquisition Pathologies.} Another way to see that this is wrong is to think step by step, that is to split the batch acquisition into multiple steps of size 1: We select the top pool sample by acquisition score and retrain the model once for each possible class label for this point.
+We then compute the averaged acquisition scores on the pool set given each of these models weighted by the original model's probability of each class label.
+We select the top pool sample using this new (averaged) score, and repeat the process, exponentially branching out as necessary.
+This is equivalent to the joint acquisition batch selection in BatchBALD \citep{kirsch2019batchbald}:

+using the chain rule of the mutual information.
+We see that the informativeness of the samples will usually not be independent of each other.
+Of course, the acquisition scores for models trained with these additional points will be quite different from the first set of scores.
+After all, the purpose of active learning is to add the \emph{most informative} points---those that will update the model the most.
+In contrast, selecting a top-\batchvar batch using the same scores implicitly assumes that the score ranking will not change due to other points.

+We provide empirical confirmation in \Cref{fig:bald_full_rank_correlations} that, in fact, the ranking of acquisition scores at step $t$ and $t+\batchvar$ is decreasingly correlated as \batchvar grows when we retrain the model for each acquired point. \Cref{batchbald:mnist_bald_scores_intuition2} also illustrates this on MNIST.
+Moreover, as we will see in \S\ref{subsec:rank_correlation}, this effect is the strongest for the most informative points.

-Instead, our work uses stochastic sampling to account for uncertainty using a simple model of the noise process governing how scores change.
-We examine three simple stochastic extensions of single-sample scoring functions $s(i; \Itrain)$ that make slightly different assumptions.
-Our methods are compatible with conventional active learning frameworks that typically take the top-\batchvar highest scoring samples.
-For example, predictive entropy and BALD are easily adapted.
+Instead, we investigate the use of stochastic sampling as an alternative to top-\batchvar acquisition, which implicitly acknowledges the uncertainty within the batch acquisition step using a simple noise process model governing how scores change.
+We motivate and investigate the theory behind this in \S\ref{sec:investigation}, but given how simple the examined methods are, this theory only obstructs their simplicity.
+Specifically, we examine three simple stochastic extensions of single-sample scoring functions $s(i; \Itrain)$ that make slightly different assumptions.
+These methods are compatible with conventional active learning frameworks that typically take the top-\batchvar highest scoring samples.
+For example, it is straightforward to adapt entropy, BALD, and other scoring functions for use with these extensions.

+\textbf{Gumbel Noise.} These stochastic acquisition extensions assume that future scores differ from the current score by a perturbation.
+We model the noise distribution of this perturbation as the addition of Gumbel-distributed noise $\epsilon_i \sim \gumbel{0}{1}$, which is frequently used to model the distribution of extrema.
+At the same time, the choice of a Gumbel distribution for the noise is also one of mathematical convenience, in the spirit of a straightforward baseline: the maximum of sets of many other standard distributions, such as the Gaussian distribution, is not analytically tractable.
+On the other hand, taking the highest-scoring points from a distribution perturbed with Gumbel noise is equivalent to sampling from a softmax distribution\footnote{Also known as Boltzmann/Gibbs distribution.} without replacement.
+We investigate the choice of Gumbel noise further in \S\ref{sec:investigation}.